richgel999/bsra_meade_layne_finding_aid/README.md

 Much of this was digitized from the [Frederick Clark Durant III](https://en.wikipedia.org/wiki/Frederick_C._Durant) BSRA Collection, purchased from a collector on Ebay.
 (This specific name was on a hand written note on the inside of the box containing the very rare _The Flying Roll_ issues, so I decided to name it after him.)
 A few of the issues were digitized from purchases made from the [AFU Shop](https://www.afushop.se/en) in Sweden, eBay, [Abe Books](https://www.abebooks.com/), or Amazon, or downloaded from the [IAPSOP](https://iapsop.com/).
 A very useful tool has been [find-more-books.com](https://www.find-more-books.com/).
 It's taken years to track down and scan this collection.

-Some of these PDF's are from the [IAPSOP's collection](https://iapsop.com/archive/materials/round_robin/).

  **Over 170 items** in four categories:

 - [The Flying Roll](#the-flying-roll)